 This guidance is designed to help anyone putting forward a school governor, trustee or clerk for a national honour maximise the effectiveness of their nomination.

+The honours system recognises people who have made significant achievements in public life or committed themselves to serving their community.
 Honours are a great way of recognising the achievements of ordinary school governors, trustees and clerks doing extraordinary things in their communities.

-There are two annual lists so there's no deadline.
+There are two annual lists so there is no deadline.
 One list is published at New Year (end of December) and the other list is published for the Queen's Birthday (mid-June).
 It will usually take 12 to 18 months to process a nomination because of the background work undertaken by Department for Education officials.
 Ideally nominations should be made while the nominee is still in service and at least 12 months before they retire or step down.

 How to make the nomination

 Firstly, all honour nominations are strictly confidential.
 It important that you do not inform the nominee that you are putting them forward for an honour.
 All nominations are considered in strictest confidence and it is not fair to raise expectations in case an award is not made.

 To nominate someone you need to complete an honours nomination form.
 You will give details on the individual you are nominating and your recommendation as to why they should receive an honour.
 For the recommendation you will be asked for details on:

 - The service for which you consider they should receive an honour (for example services to education)